Many or all companies we feature compensate us. Compensation and editorial

 • Variable rates

-Your rate can change based on the economy, which means it can increase as a result of inflation and other factors that impact interest rates.
+Your rate can change based on the economy, meaning it can increase due to inflation and other factors that affect interest rates.

 Catherine Valega